 EXPLOSION CAUSED BY RUPTURED GAS LINE – ATTORNEYS MINNESOTA

-Not long ago, there were two house explosions caused by the gas company.
-Fines were later levied against two gas companies.
+Recently, there were two house explosions caused by the gas company.
 Fortunately, in both cases, no one was in the home at the time of the explosion.
 Had there been anyone in either house, they would have been killed in the explosion or severely burned.
 Our lawyers are able to pursue a gas explosion injury case against the utility company or another party that causes the explosion.

 In the first case, a home in St. Paul burned to the ground after a sewer contractor accidentally ruptured a gas line that ran through a sewer line.
 Northern States Power unintentionally had bored the gas line through the sewer line in what is known as a cross bore.
 After the rupture, natural gas flowed into a nearby home and ignited.
 The contractor suffered first-degree burns, which were not serious, and warned the homeowner, who was not injured.

 The Minnesota Department of Public Safety’s pipeline safety office required NSP to inspect thousands of Minnesota sewer lines for similar cross bores — in which a gas line is unknowingly bored through a sewer line — in St. Paul and South St. Paul.
 The company has since inspected and cleared 53,471 addresses and plans to inspect 20,000 more by the end of the year.
 A gas leak can be very dangerous, and contractors have to be careful not to puncture a gas line.
 If they do, there will be property damage and possibly severe injury to innocent bystanders.
 Our lawyers are able to pursue a claim against a contractor that creates a gas line puncture and explosion in Minnesota.

 NSP’s initial fine of $1 million was reduced to $20,000 after the Public Safety Department discovered the company had “procedures for analyzing accidents and failures so the company could minimize recurrence of cross bores,” according to the agency.